 On April 5, 2015, President Thomas S. Monson announced the construction of the first temple in the Ivory Coast (Côte d'Ivoire) during the Sunday Morning Session of the 185th Annual General Conference.
 Côte d'Ivoire is home to approximately 20 million people including over 22,000 members of the Church.
 Missionary work officially began in Côte d'Ivoire in 1988.
 Church members in Abidjan, the country's largest city, currently attend temple services in Accra, Ghana, which is a twelve-hour drive.
 3

 Over the past few years, Church membership growth in Côte d'Ivoire has been among the highest in the world.
-The number of members and congregations has multiplied in this West African nation where sixteen stakes and seventeen districts operate.
-Fourteen of the sixteen stakes are headquartered in the greater Abidjan region.
+The number of members and congregations has multiplied in this West African nation where 17 stakes and 17 districts operate.
+Fifteen of the 17 stakes are headquartered in the greater Abidjan region.
 In 2012, three of the five stakes in Côte d'Ivoire were among the top 25 in the Church in the percentage of adults submitting family names for temple ordinances.

 The Abidjan Ivory Coast Temple will be the seventh temple built in Africa, the third built in West Africa, and the first built in the Ivory Coast (Côte d’Ivoire).

 - "Elder Andersen Presides at the Groundbreaking of Abidjan Cȏte d’Ivoire Temple," The Church of Jesus Christ of Latter-day Saints News Release, 8 Nov.
 2018 <https://www.mormonnewsroom.com.gh/article/elder-andersen-presides-at-the-groundbreaking-of-abidjan-cote-d-ivoire-temple>.